All About Palm Trees: a Photographic and Botanical Appreciation

 The Bismarck Palm: Bismarckia nobilis

 This palm is a big, showy shrub that is a favorite in parks and garden around the world.

-Below are a series of photos showing showing some of the stages in reproduction and fruit formation.
+Below is a series of photos showing some of the stages in reproduction and fruit formation.

 The flowers in the picture above were surrounded by hundreds of tiny bees.
 I could see them with the naked eye, but I didn't manage to catch them on camera!

 It is these kinds of creature that are so important for the pollination of the majority of palm trees.

 The fruit of the Bismark Palm is not edible for humans, although a lot of fruit bats lived among the palms that I photographed.
 Were they eating the fruit or just sheltering beneath those broad cool leaves?